powsybl/powsybl-entsoe/docs/flow_decomposition/flow-decomposition-detailed-results.md

 * when the nodal injection matrix is computed (for base case or contingency)
 * when the PTDF matrix is computed (for base case or contingency)
 * when the PSDF matrix is computed (for base case or contingency)
-* when the AC nodal injections matrix is computed (for base case or contingency)
-* when the DC nodal injections matrix is computed (for base case or contingency)
 * when the AC loadflow is computed (for base case or contingency)
 * when the DC loadflow is computed (for base case or contingency)
 * when the computation is done